 Capacity

-After you've decided you need a rock climbing daypack, the next question is what size?
-The packs we tested ranged from 12 to 24 liters.
-Smaller than that and the contents could fit on your harness, much larger and it can be miserable to climb with.
+After you've decided you need a rock climbing backpack, the next question is: what size?
+Our test fleet ranges from 12 to 20 liters.
+Smaller, and the contents could fit on your harness, much larger, and it can be unpleasant to climb with.

-If you need to carry more gear than a single pack can hold, it's generally better to add a second pack for the leader instead of forcing a more substantial pack on the follower.
-Any of the models we reviewed will work for a leader or follower.
+If your rope team needs more gear than a single pack can hold, it's better to add a second pack for the leader instead of punishing the follower with an even heavier load.
+The models in our test will work for leading or following.
 We recommend keeping the leader's pack lighter than the follower's whenever possible.
 Depending on the route and amount of gear required, it can sometimes be better to pair a rock climbing-specific pack for the follower with a lighter hydration pack for the leader.

-The most significant consideration when selecting a climbing pack should be the type of climbing you intend to do.
-Bolted face routes and sustained chimney systems place dramatically different demands on a pack.
-Climbers who clip bolts exclusively, or tradsters who abhor awkward wideness, can sacrifice durability to enjoy a lighter pack.
-Offwidth masochists and adventure climbers need more abrasion resistance and are better off with a tougher bag, like the Editors' Choice Linked, or our Top Pick For Durability, the Creek 20.
+When selecting a climbing pack, the most significant consideration should be the type of climbing you intend to do.
+Bolted face routes and sustained chimney climbs place different demands on a pack.
+Climbers who clip bolts exclusively or tradsters who abhor awkward wideness can sacrifice durability to enjoy a lighter load with a daypack like the REI Flash 18.
+First ascensionists, climbing guides, and adventure climbers need more abrasion resistance and are better off with a tougher bag, like the Black Diamond Creek 20.

 Packed Size (Streamlined vs. Junk Show)

-Almost every single pack in our review has a few options for attaching a rope or big cam to the outside; the one exception is the sleek exterior of the BD Bullet.
+Almost every single pack has a few options for attaching a rope or big cam to the outside; the one exception is the sleek exterior of the Black Diamond Bullet.
 However, having a yard sale of water bottles, helmets, big cams, and extra layers dangling from the outside of your pack is problematic on the approach and dangerous on the climb.
 Be sure that gear attached to the outside is secure and not flopping around.

-Our testing team recommends that climbers pack as much of their kit inside the pack as possible.
-However, no rock climbing daypack can accommodate the bulk of a rope or #5 Camalot inside without leaving everything else out.
-Consider how often you will be strapping things to the outside and take a good look at each pack's attachment options.
-Some require more prep time than others.
+Our testing team strongly recommends that climbers pack as much of their kit inside the pack as possible.
+However, no rock climbing daypack can accommodate the bulk of a rope or #6 Camalot inside without leaving everything else out.
+How often will you be strapping things to the outside?
+Examine each pack's attachment options.
+Some require more improvisation than others.

 Features